SCOPE OF THIS CHAPTER

 - VSHs have robust procedures in place to monitor the attendance and educational progress of the children their authority looks after;

-- The authority's Voices of Care Council regularly addresses the educational experiences raised by Looked After children and is able to respond effectively to such issues.
+- The authority's Voices of Care Council regularly addresses the educational experiences raised by Looked After and Previously Looked After Children and is able to respond effectively to such issues.

-The Virtual School Head should be the lead responsible officer for ensuring that arrangements are in place to improve the educational experiences and outcomes of the authority's looked after children, including those placed out-of-authority.
+The Virtual School Head should be the lead responsible officer for ensuring that arrangements are in place to improve the educational experiences and outcomes of the authority's looked after and Previously Looked After Children, including those placed out-of-authority.

 The VSH should ensure that there are effective systems in place to:

-- Maintain an up-to-date roll of its looked after children who are in school or college settings and gather information about their education placement, attendance and educational progress;
+- Maintain an up-to-date roll of its looked after and Previously Looked After Children who are in school or college settings and gather information about their education placement, attendance and educational progress;

 - Ensure that social workers, Designated Teachers and schools, carers and IROs understand their role and responsibilities in initiating, developing, reviewing and updating the child's PEP and how they help meet the needs identified in that PEP;